 Sleeping During Pregnancy

-Your sleep problems might have other causes as well.
+Some women have leg cramps and backaches, especially as they begin carrying more and more weight.
 Many pregnant women report that their dreams become more vivid than usual, and some even have nightmares.

-Stress can interfere with sleep, too.
+Stress can interfere with sleep too.
 Maybe you're worried about your baby's health, anxious about your abilities as a parent, or feeling nervous about the delivery itself.
-All of these feelings are normal, but they might keep you (and your partner) up at night.
+All these feelings are normal, but they might keep you (and your partner) up at night.

 Early in your pregnancy, try to get into the habit of sleeping on your side.
 Lying on your side with your knees bent is likely to be the most comfortable position as your pregnancy progresses.
 It also makes your heart's job easier because it keeps the baby's weight from applying pressure to the large vein (called the inferior vena cava) that carries blood back to the heart from your feet and legs.

-Try experimenting with pillows to discover a comfortable sleeping position.
-Some women find that it helps to place a pillow under their abdomen or between their legs.
+Try experimenting with pillows to find a comfortable sleeping position.
+Some women place a pillow under their abdomen or between their legs.
 Also, using a bunched-up pillow or rolled-up blanket at the small of your back may help to relieve some pressure.
 In fact, you'll see many "pregnancy pillows" on the market.
 If you're thinking about buying one, talk with your doctor first about which might work for you.

 Instead, these tips may safely improve your chances of getting a good night's sleep: